 Every business plays a role in securing our nation’s cybersecurity – no matter what size – and StateRAMP is excited to invite leaders from small and traditionally underutilized businesses to explore the ways StateRAMP can build paths to effectively serve government.

 How Snapshot Helps Small Businesses Serve

-State and local governments are requiring their awarded vendors’ products to become StateRAMP Ready or Authorized in an ongoing effort to manage risk.
-However, governments cannot stop doing business while they wait for products to become StateRAMP Authorized, and there are concerns about whether some small businesses are equipped at present to achieve a StateRAMP Ready or Authorized security status.
+State and local governments are requiring their awarded vendors engage with StateRAMP as part of an ongoing effort to manage risk.
+However, governments cannot stop doing business while they wait for products to become StateRAMP Ready or Authorized, and there are also understandable concerns about the resource challenges small businesses may face in working towards a StateRAMP Ready, Provision, or Authorized security status.

-In 2022, StateRAMP Leadership sought to answer these questions:
+In 2022, StateRAMP leadership sought to address these challenges:

 - How can StateRAMP help providers and governments get started today?

 - How can small and underutilized businesses mature their security postures in a manageable way?